YouTube

 LE GROS HORLOGE & CATHEDRAL

-Not wanting to get sidetracked on other history lessons, we kept it brief here.
-An audio tour of the Clock tower and a trip to the cathedral were as exciting as it got here, but again very worthwhile, and a semi-busy day was just what the doctor ordered!
+Not wanting to get sidetracked on other history lessons, we kept things brief here.
+An audio tour of the Clock tower and a visit to the cathedral were as exciting as it got but both were still very worthwhile.
+A semi-busy day was exactly what the doctor ordered.

 SUMMED UP….